-Trading indices online is a great way to speculate on the world’s top financial markets and keep abreast of the top stock markets.
-Indices are financial derivatives that are calculated as a weighted average of share prices of top performing companies listed on the exchange.
+Trading indices online is a excellent way to speculate on the world’s top financial markets and stay abreast of the top stock markets.
+Indices are financial derivatives that are calculated as a weighted average of share prices of the top performing companies listed on the exchange.

 Start trading stock indices from around the world and enjoy the benefits of trading with a regulated, award-winning broker!

 AvaTrade offers one of the largest ranges of stock indices of any online broker, covering markets around the globe.
 Join AvaTrade for online index trading with competitive spreads, leveraged trading and reliably fast execution.

 - Trade the leading U.S., European & Asian stock indices

 - Go long or short – trade when indices value is rising or falling

 - Use leverage of up to on index trading

 - Choose from a selection of powerful trading platforms, including MetaTrader 4 and MetaTrader 5 platforms for desktop, tablet & mobile

 - Use the Web trading platform directly - no download or installation required